 You know the saying "do what you love and you'll never work a day in your life?"
 That has been completely true with this site and I'm looking forward to what another 5 years has in store for House of Nash Eats.

-Back to Cake
+Back to this Berry Chantilly Cake Recipe

 The chantilly frosting is my favorite part of this decadent cake.
 It is made with mascarpone cheese which gives it a lovely light flavor reminiscent of cream cheese frosting.
 You also use mascarpone when making the classic tiramisu.
 This frosting could really just be piled into a tart or pie shell and topped with lemon curd or fruit and it would be delicious.